Ethics Training in Mental Health Settings: What Do Non-Clinical Staff Need to Know?

 - Beneficence (Doing Good): – “Will my doing this be helpful to our patients?”

-- Nonmaleficence (Doing No Harm) – “Will this action likely harm the patient or anyone else?”
+- Nonmaleficence (Doing No Harm) – “Might this action likely harm the patient or anyone else?”

 - Fidelity (Trustworthiness) – “To whom do I owe an obligation or an allegiance in this situation?”

-- Responsibility (Clarifying Roles; Avoiding Exploitation) – “Will this action complicate the patient’s relationship with me, or risk exploiting the patient?”
+- Responsibility (Clarifying Roles; Avoiding Exploitation) – “Could this action complicate the patient’s relationship with me, or risk exploiting the patient?”

-- 5. Autonomy (Fostering Independence) – “Will this action foster independence or will it promote dependence on the part of the patient?”
+- 5. Autonomy (Fostering Independence) – “Does this action foster independence or will it promote dependence on the part of the patient?”

 - Integrity (Honesty, Truthfulness) – “Have I been honest and truthful in providing the patient with information?”